FlyingSpringrol/Human-memory/README.md

 error, and I'm not sure if neurons would ever be able to do such precise calculations by only summing dendrite inputs.

+Basically it works by creating a field of several different classification populations (by populations I mean the blobs of similar vectors).
+It's pretty interesting, and I'm going to try to think of ways in which you could chain a bunch of SOM's together to compute something more complicated that a classification problem.

 It would be cool to get some more data and explore the categorization power of SOMs.

 ###2) Hopfield net(implemented in python):